Sydneychick2748/react-portfolio/README.md

 ## Description

 As an employer looking for candidates with experience building single-page applications and want to view a potential employee's deployed React portfolio of work samples so that they can assess whether they're a good candidate for an open position.It's important to take the time to thoroughly evaluate a potential candidate's React skills before making a hiring decision.
 Look for evidence of strong problem-solving skills, a deep understanding of React best practices, and a passion for building high-quality web applications.
+This is the live site: https://sydneychick2748.github.io/react-portfolio/#portfolio